Alliedium/awesome-devops/06_oct_network_part_4_1/practice_part4_1.md

-## Practice --- SSL termination with public certificate (using ACME plugin)
+## Practice --- Issuing a public certificate using the ACME protocol and make SSL termination with public certificate

 1. Clone source files